 Knoll Lake is conveniently located in a secluded forest, making it great for adventurers looking to get away from the city and do some hiking too.
 The forest surrounding the lake is full of ponderosa pines, which add to its natural beauty and tranquility.

-9. Grand Canyon
+9. The Grand Canyon, AZ

 The Grand Canyon is not only one of the Seven Wonders of the World but also one of the most gorgeous kayaking destinations in the world.
 From the beautiful scenery to whitewater rapids, a kayaking trip along the Colorado River is one you will remember for a long time.